Skills and Abilities

-- Grant +Tactics +INT to your attack for the first 2 rounds of combat [pass/fail]
+- Grant +1 for every odd tactics level +INT to your attack for the first 2 rounds of combat [pass/fail]

 - Defence plan

-- Grant +Tactics +INT to your defence for the first 2 rounds of combat [pass/fail]
+- Grant ++1 for every even tactics level +INT to your defence for the first 2 rounds of combat [pass/fail]

 - Take the attack from an adjacent foe from an adjacent ally giving him a small breathing space for +1 Breather Point.
 Your parry defence (you can't use dodge that would be silly) is reduced by 3 as you dive in the way.